Linux Server Build Walkthrough

 • swap - 1024 MB

-• / - remaining space, configured as an LVM volume group on top of a single LVM physical volume.
+• / - remaining space, ext4 filesystem, configured as an LVM volume group on top of a single LVM physical volume.
 This allows for flexibility down the road.

-I would also recommend finalizing the hardware to the extent possible before beginning the install, as Linux has a habit of changing hardware IDs (e.g. eth0 might become eth1 with the addition of a new network card) when new hardware is added.
-Also, I don't cover it here because I don't use it frequently, but Linux does support EFI, TPM, and secure boot and that's definitely a decision to make before you start installing.
+I would also recommend finalizing the hardware to the extent possible before beginning the install, as Linux has a habit of changing hardware IDs when new hardware is added; e.g. eth0 might become eth1 with the addition of a new network card.
+Also, I don't cover it here because I don't use it frequently, but Linux does support TPM and secure boot and that's definitely a decision to make before you start installing.
 You can technically change it later, but it won't be easy.

 Now that your hardware is prepped, let's start the install process.